-The Limonium plant genus is very large and contains half hardy annuals, half hardy perennials and hardy perennials that range in height from 20 cm to 90 cm.
+The Limonium plant genus is very large in number. it thus contains half hardy annuals, half hardy perennials, and hardy perennials.

-They have a woody nature and either panicle or spiky flowers; often trumpet shaped.
+They have a woody nature.
+They can carry either panicle or spiky flowers.
+These are often trumpet shaped.

-The time of blooming depends upon the Limonium species and varies from the end of spring through to the autumn.
+The time of blooming depends upon the Limonium species.
+This varies from the end of spring through into the autumn.

 Limonium by Tom hilton.

-Common Names: Sea Lavender, Marsh Rosemary, Sea Pink, Tree limonium, Sea everlasting, Statice.
+Common Names: Caspia, Sea Lavender, Marsh Rosemary, Sea Pink, Tree limonium, Sea everlasting, Statice.

 Life Cycle: Half hardy annual.
 Hardy perennial, half hardy perennial.